 Suffrage: Universal and obligatory (over 18 if married, over 21 if single)

 Capital of Bolivia:

 Bolivia is the only country in South America to boast two capital cities: Sucre (constitutional capital and seat of the judiciary branch), and La Paz (de facto capital and seat of executive and administrative branches since 1898).
 One of them is not really a capital city.
-See which city is the capital of Bolivia
+See which city is the actual capital of Bolivia.

 The Administrative Decentralization Law of 1995 provides for greater departmental (state) autonomy.
 On 18 December 2005 prefects (departmental “governors”) who prior to this date were appointed by the President, were elected by means of a popular vote.

 Bolivian cities and towns are governed directly by mayors and city councils, elected to 5-year terms.
 The Popular Participation Law of 1994 permits municipalities to use a portion of national revenues at their own discretion, enabling previously neglected communities to improve their facilities and services.

 Independence: First proclaimed in 1809.
 First signed Declaration on Independence, 6 August 1825 (national holiday).
 (See photos of Bolivian Independence Day here).

 Bolivia Flag: Originally three stripes (green-red-green).
 Then yellow-red-green.
 Now red-yellow-green.
 Click to view the Bolivian flag and coat of arms, as well as the flags of each department.

 National Flower: The Kantuta (Cantua buxifolia or Fuchsia buxifolia) is a flower found in the high valleys of the Yungas, and is not the only